 KingSett Capital and C.A.
-Bancorp Inc. have each provided the REIT with credit facilities, for total facilities available of \$24 million.
-Of the \$24 million available, \$10.5 million was used to fund the acquisition of the Méga Centre with \$6 million being drawn on the KingSett Capital facility and \$4.5 million being drawn on the C.A.
+Bancorp Inc. have each provided the REIT with credit facilities (collectively referred to as the "Bridge Facilities"), for total facilities available of \$24,000,000.
+Of the \$24,000,000 available, \$10,500,000 was used to fund the acquisition of the Méga Centre with \$6,000,000 being drawn on the KingSett Capital facility and \$4,500,000 being drawn on the C.A.
 Bancorp Inc. facility.
+Both facilities were repaid during the quarter ended September 30, 2007, partly from the proceeds of the Offering and related over-allotment option and partly from drawing down on the REIT's new Acquisition Facility.

-Both facilities can be used to fund future acquisitions subject to lender approval of the particular acquisition and other restrictions.
+Both the KingSett Capital facility and the C.A.
+Bancorp Inc. facility can be used to fund future acquisitions subject to lender approval of the particular acquisition and other restrictions.

 The KingSett Capital facility (the "KingSett Facility") bears interest at an annual rate of 12% and has a 12-month term.
 Any principal amount drawn on the KingSett Facility is repayable without penalty, subject to a minimum four month interest payment.
-The KingSett Facility has been secured by a second mortgage on the Méga Centre, a first mortgage on the Company's QT Acquisition properties, and a general security agreement with the REIT.
+The KingSett Facility has been secured by a first mortgage on the Rona properties, and a general security agreement with the REIT.

 The C.A.
 Bancorp Inc. facility (the "C.A.
-Bancorp Facility") was initially a \$10 million facility and was increased by \$4 million during June 2007 in connection with the waiving of conditions on the purchase of Cornwall Square.
+Bancorp Facility") was initially a \$10,000,000 facility and was increased by \$4,000,000 in June 2007 in connection with the waiving of conditions on the purchase of Cornwall Square.
 The C.A.
-Bancorp Facility bears interest at an annual rate of 12% and has a 2 year term.
+Bancorp Facility bears interest at an annual rate of 12% and has a 2-year term.
 Any principal amount drawn on the C.A.
 Bancorp Facility is repayable at any time without penalty.
 The C.A.
 Bancorp Facility has been secured by a general security agreement with the REIT, which is subordinate to the security held by other lenders.